zinglau/Youtube-Downloader/README.md

-Youtube Downloader is a PHP class to download audios and videos from YouTube.com
+Youtube-Downloader is a PHP class to download audios and videos from YouTube.com

 - [REQUIREMENTS](#requirements)